-All required readings for the course will be made available to the students in advance and with adequate notice through Sakai, or electronically through LUC Library's EBL system.
+All required readings for the course will be from the book Voice & Vision.
+Copies of each reading will be made available to the students in advance and with adequate notice through Sakai, or electronically through LUC Library's EBL system.